wagiminator/CH552-USB-OLED/README.md

 Operating Instructions:
 - Connect the board via USB to your PC.
 It should be detected as a CDC device.
 - Run ```python3 bridge-demo.py``` or ```python3 bridge-conway.py```.

+## USB HID to I²C Bridge
+This firmware does the same as the CDC bridge, but here the device is identified as a USB Human Interface Device (HID).
+The advantage is that no driver installation is necessary under Windows either.
+However, the device can then only be controlled via the appropriate software on the PC side (in this case the attached Python scripts).
+In addition, administrator rights may be required for the software to detach the device interface from the kernel.
+The data rate is significantly slower with HID (interrupt transfer) than with CDC (bulk transfer), which is negligible in this application, since the bottleneck is the I²C bus.

+Data is sent to the device via HID reports with a maximum packet size of 64 bytes.
+For each packet received, the device first sets the start condition on the I²C bus, then transfers the data over the I²C bus and then sets the stop condition.
+Each packet must therefore start with the I²C address of the slave device.

+Operating Instructions:
+- Connect the board via USB to your PC.
+It should be detected as a HID device.
+- Run 'python3 hid-bridge-demo.py' or 'python3 hid-bridge-conway.py'.

+## USB Vendor Class to I²C Bridge
+This firmware implements a simple USB vendor class to I2C bridge.
+The start and stop condition on the I2C bus is set according to an appropriate vendor class control request.
+Data of any length is sent to the device at high speed via bulk transfer, which is passed directly to the slave device via I²C.

+Vendor control requests can also be used to control the buzzer or put the microcontroller into boot mode.

+This firmware also includes an experimental implementation of a Windows Compatible ID (WCID).
+This allows to use the device without manual driver installation on Windows systems.
+However, since I (un)fortunately do not have a Windows system, this function is untested.
+More information about WCID can be found [here](https://github.com/pbatard/libwdi/wiki/WCID-Devices).
+The WCID feature can be switched on or off in the configuration file (config.h).
+If not used, a manual installation of the libusb-win32 driver via the [Zadig tool](https://zadig.akeo.ie/) is required on Windows systems.

+Operating Instructions:
+- Connect the board via USB to your PC.
+It should be detected as a vendor class device.
+- Run 'python3 vendor-bridge-demo.py' or 'python3 vendor-bridge-conway.py'.

 ## Compiling and Installing Firmware
 ### Installing Toolchain for CH55x